orangebread/auto-eq/README.md

 If you want to see what each script executes, right click on the script and open it in a text editor like Notepad. **NOTE: You will need to modify the character names in the scripts for some of these to perform correctly**

-### Monk
+### General
 `Shift + Ctrl + X` - Stop/pause script.
 Press again to resume script.
+Works across all scripts.

+### Monk

 `Shift + Ctrl + 1` - Auto assist the target defined in the script

 ### Shaman
-`Shift+ Ctrl + X` - Stop/pause script.
-Press again to resume script.

 `Shift + Ctrl + 1` - Infinite Cannibalize (I fucking love this one)

+`Shift + Ctrl + 2` - Auto Avatar.
+Will automatically cycle through a list you've defined and buff each person as Ferine Avatar comes off cooldown.
+Spell gem for Ferine Avatar should be in Slot 1.
+Caster will provide a 15 second warning to cast so remain still.

 ### Bard
-`Shift + Ctrl + X` - Stop/pause script.
-Press again to resume script.

 `Shift + Ctrl + 1` - Auto assist the target defined in the script